AinsleyJ/lab3-skeleton/Question.md

 ### Test Cases

 A series of test cases `Lab3.x.in` and `Lab3.x.out` are provided.
 Test cases for `x` = 1 to 10 duplicate the corresponding test cases of Lab 2, with the input format updated to allow additional input of l (max counter queue length).
 We set l to 0 in all these test cases.
-After your update your simulation to add counter queues, you code should still work for the scenarios in Lab 2 (except small differences in the input and output format).
+After your update your simulation to add counter queues, your code should still work for the scenarios in Lab 2 (except for small differences in the input and output format).

 Test case x = 11 to 13 test cases where there is no entrance queue.
 The rest of the test cases test scenarios with both entrance and counter queues.